gmontamat/gentun/README.md

 ```

 Running the genetic algorithm on this population for only one generation is equivalent to doing a grid search.
 Note that
-only *XgboostIndividual* is compatible with *GridPopulation*.
+only *XgboostIndividual* is compatible with the *GridPopulation* class.

 ## Multiple computers - distributed algorithm

 You can speed up the genetic algorithm by using several machines to evaluate models.
 One of them will act as a *master*,
 generating a population and running the genetic algorithm.
 Each time this *master* needs to evaluate an individual, it
-will send a request to a pool of *workers*, which receive the model's hyperparameters from the individual and perform
+will send a request to a pool of *workers*, which receive the model's hyperparameters and perform model fitting using
-model fitting using n-fold cross-validation.
+n-fold cross-validation.
 The more *workers* you use, the faster the algorithm will run.

 ### Basic RabbitMQ installation and setup

-First, you need to install and run a [RabbitMQ](https://www.rabbitmq.com/download.html) message broker server.
+First, you need to install and run [RabbitMQ](https://www.rabbitmq.com/download.html), a message broker server.
 It will
-handle communications between the *master* and all the *workers* via a queueing system.
+handle communications between the *master* and all the *worker* nodes via a queueing system.

 ```bash
 $ sudo apt-get install rabbitmq-server
 $ sudo service rabbitmq-server start
 ```

-Next, you should add a user with privileges to communicate the *master* node.
+Next, you should add a user with write privileges for the *master* node.
 The default guest user can only be used to
-access RabbitMQ locally, it is advisable to delete this user.
+access RabbitMQ locally, it is advisable to remove this user.

 ```bash
 $ sudo rabbitmqctl add_user <master_user> <master_password>
 $ sudo rabbitmqctl set_permissions -p / <master_user> ".*" ".*" ".*"
 ```

-Add a user with fewer privileges to use with the *worker* nodes.
-You need to define the name of the queue used by the
+Also, add a user with fewer privileges to be used by the *worker* nodes.
+You need to define the name of the queue used
-*master* node to send job requests, passed by the `rabbit_queue` parameter, whose default value is **rpc_queue**.
+by the  *master* node to send job requests, passed by the `rabbit_queue` parameter, whose default value is
+**rpc_queue**.

 ```bash
 $ sudo rabbitmqctl add_user <worker_user> <worker_password>
 $ sudo rabbitmqctl set_permissions -p / <worker_user> "(<rabbit_queue>|amq\.default)" "(<rabbit_queue>|amq\.default)" "(<rabbit_queue>|amq\.default)"
 ```

-Optionally, you can enable an HTTP admin page to track users and queues in RabbitMQ.
-Navigate to
+Optionally, you can enable an HTTP admin page to configure and monitor RabbitMQ.
+You can monitor queues and handle user
-`<rabbitmq_server_ip>:15672` in your browser to use the web UI.
+permissions with a more intuitive web UI.

 ```bash
 $ sudo rabbitmq-plugins enable rabbitmq_management
 ```

-Finally, restart the server to reflect these changes:
+Once enabled, navigate to `<rabbitmq_server_ip>:15672` in your browser to use the web UI.
+Finally, restart the server to
+reflect these changes.

 ```bash
 $ sudo service rabbitmq-server restart
 ```

-### Running a distributed genetic algorithm
+### Running the distributed genetic algorithm

-To run a distributed genetic algorithm, define a *DistributedPopulation* or a *DistributedGridPopulation* which serves
+To run the distributed genetic algorithm, define either a *DistributedPopulation* or a *DistributedGridPopulation* which
-as the *master* node.
-It will send job requests to the message broker each time a set of individuals need to be
+will serve as the *master* node.
+It will send job requests to the message broker each time a set of individuals needs to
-evaluated and will wait until all jobs are completed to produce the next generation.
+be evaluated and will wait until all jobs are completed to produce the next generation.

 ```python
 from gentun import GeneticAlgorithm, DistributedPopulation, XgboostIndividual